 “Jeff, you sent your prosecutor back into court, Myhre.
 He shouldn’t even be on the case anymore.
 He’s a witness to all the misconduct and you should have asked for a continuance until you evaluated the case, you know, before the judge rules.”

 He’s got to do his job now and there’s got to be an OPR investigation, there’s got to be an IG investigation.
 These prosecutors need to be removed from the Department of Justice.
 They need to frankly lose their law licenses.

-If you don’t hold them accountable, it’s going to happen again.We value your comments!
-Please weigh in on our comment section below.
+If you don’t hold them accountable, it’s going to happen again.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com